Matawan, New Jersey: Arts and culture

 Matawan was ranked by BusinessWeek magazine at #12 in the nation on their list of "The 50 Best Places to Raise Your Kids" in November 2007.
 In 2023, an analysis using FBI statistics on small town safety determined that Matawan was the 194th safest small town in the United States.

 According to the Monmouth County Master Plan, Matawan has been designated as an upcoming Arts, Cultural, and Entertainment (ACE) Hub, which is defined as municipalities that have a high concentration of arts and cultural activities to serve as a destination for both visitors and locals, usually including an active nightlife scene in proximity to said cultural activities.
 Only eight towns in Monmouth County share this designation.
 Additionally, Matawan is a part of the MoCo Arts Corridor, an initiative to designate the towns along the North Jersey Coast Line as regional destinations for arts, with the ACE hubs being the more prominent points along the corridor.

 Matawan has several community events throughout the year.
 The largest event, Matawan Day, takes place annually in October on Main Street, consisting of stands and booths hosted by numerous local businesses, organizations, and artisans; music, a DJ, and live performers; a beer and wine garden; food vendors and trucks; food eating contests; and numerous activities for kids.
 Between June and October, Matawan hosts a farmers' market every Friday in front of the municipal building.
 The town also hosts an annual town-wide yard sale in May and the "Blues and Cruise Night" annual car show in May.
-Matawan hosts an event for most holidays, including New Jersey's shortest St. Patricks Day Parade, an annual Easter egg hunt, an Arbor Day tree planting celebration, a Memorial Day parade, an annual 9/11 memorial service, Halloween home decorating contest and ghost tours, Thanksgiving turkey trots, and annual Christmas tree lighting and home decorating contest.
+Matawan hosts an event for many holidays, including New Jersey's shortest Saint Patrick's Day Parade, an annual Easter egg hunt, an Arbor Day tree planting celebration, a Memorial Day parade, an annual 9/11 memorial service, Halloween home decorating contest and ghost tours, Thanksgiving turkey trots, and annual Christmas tree lighting and home decorating contest.